Transformations

 - http.request.headers.**

-Once configured, you can search indexed content using *:value in the search bar:
+Once configured, search indexed content with *:value in the search bar.

 yaml